aadithpm/blackjack-q-learning/README.md

 # Blackjack with q-learning
 Barebones blackjack playing agent with reinforcement learning.
 Created for **COSC 6342: Machine Learning**.
-Code adapted from one of Jeremy Zhang's [RL implementations](https://github.com/MJeremy2017/Reinforcement-Learning-Implementation).
+Code adapted from one of Jeremy Zhang's [RL implementations](https://github.com/MJeremy2017/Reinforcement-Learning-Implementation) and will be posted post-submission.

 ## Some results